Top Graduate Degrees in Business (2021)

 Master of Science in Technology Management

-These degree programs are generally for those with STEM-backgrounds who want to add business fundamentals; some programs may reverse the order of operations and cater to business professionals who want to learn more about the nuances of leading a tech organization.
+These degree programs are generally for those with STEM backgrounds who want to add business fundamentals; some programs may reverse the order of operations and cater to business professionals who want to learn more about the nuances of leading a tech organization.
 Graduate degrees in technology management can lead to lucrative careers at the top of the tech industry, with high salaries to match.

-• Median annual salary: $146,360 (computer and information systems managers)
+• Median annual salary (May 2022): $164,070 (computer and information systems managers)

 Columbia University School of Professional Studies

-Columbia University’s master of science in technology management program gives new tech graduates the strategic and tactical skills they need to become leaders in their field.
 The program focuses on implementing and leveraging new tech, developing managerial and communication skills, and anticipating and adapting to emerging trends within the industry.
 Electives cover topics such as cybersecurity strategy; enterprise information security; raising capital; and modern database architecture.
 The program consists of 36 credits.

 • Location: New York, NY

-• Tuition: $2,266 per credit
+• Estimated Tuition: $2,536 per credit

 Arthur M